 Doing so can put your brand and products in front of more and more potential clients or customers and engaging with those customers can help you determine new and existing ways to market your product or service.

 12. Consider selling online

 If you’re a brick and mortar company with a thin online presence, and if it’s economically and logistically reasonable to sell your product online, you may want to consider reaching a new audience through e-commerce.
 There are a variety of easy-to-use platforms, like Etsy and Shopify, that may be able to accommodate your needs.

 Before you dive into online sales, take the time to evaluate the costs of doing so, including transaction and website/storefront fees, shipping, and taxes.
 It may very well boost your cash flow, but it can also impact your bottom line in a negative way.
 Each business is different, and it’s important to evaluate the fees before opening to the online community.

 There is no single answer or approach to increase cash flow in the new year, and oftentimes small business owners find that it’s a combination of practices that result in improvement.
-As 2019 approaches, take the time to evaluate your operational, payment, and marketing efforts to see how you can bring more money in while decreasing expenses.
+Take the time to evaluate your operational, payment, and marketing efforts to see how you can increase income and bring more money in while decreasing expenses.